Many woody plants and shrubs are affected by crown gall disease. Here’s how to control it using proven, organic and

 Crown gall is a common plant disease caused by the soil-borne bacterium Agrobacterium tumefaciens.
-It is found throughout the world and occurs on many woody shrubs and herbaceous plants, including grapes, raspberries, stone fruits and roses.
+It is found throughout the world and occurs on woody shrubs and herbaceous plants including grapes, raspberries, blackberries and roses.

-Crown Gall can be identified by the large distorted growths that appear between the root and trunk of a plant, just above soil level.
+Crown gall symptoms include round, wart-like growths — 2 inches or larger in diameter — that appear at or just above the soil line, or on lower branches and stems.
 Plants with several galls may be unable to move water and nutrients up the trunk and become weakened, stunted and unproductive.
 Young plants can be killed by developing gall tissue.

 The bacteria responsible for crown gall can persist in the soil for many years and are released when galls become saturated with moisture or as older galls decompose.
 Susceptible plants are infected through fresh wounds or abrasions, many of which are a result of pruning, freeze injury, soil insects, cultivation and other factors that may damage plants.
 Nursery stock is often infected through grafting and budding scars.